Grade Level

 Activity Type:

-Family activity, design challenge, DIY Activity, COVID-19
+design challenge, Family activity, DIY Activity, COVID-19

 Masks in general can make you look totally awesome, whether you wear them on Halloween or to a superhero party.
 Lately, we’ve been seeing a different type of mask come into vogue: Fabric face masks.
 While cloth masks worn over the nose and mouth will not protect the wearer from catching an illness like coronavirus, they may keep the wearer from spreading a virus to others.
 All together, masks are pretty cool, huh?